cosmos/ethermint/docs/basics/namespaces.md

 ### eth_getBalance

-Returns the account balance for a given account address and Block Number
+Returns the account balance for a given account address and Block Number.

 #### Parameters

-- Account addr
+- Accout Address

 - Block Number